sysgears/apollo-universal-starter-kit/README.md

 6. Point your browser to http://localhost:3000
 7. Change any app code and see the changes applied immediately!

-## Demo
+## Heroku Demo
 You can see latest version of this app deployed to Heroku here: https://apollo-fullstack-starter-kit.herokuapp.com

 ## Deploying to [Heroku]
-1. Add your app to [Heroku]
+1. Add your app to Heroku
-1. Allow [Heroku] to install build time dependencies from the devDependencies in package.json:
+1. Allow Heroku to install build time dependencies from the devDependencies in package.json:
    `Settings -> Config Variables -> Add`, KEY: `NPM_CONFIG_PRODUCTION`, VALUE: `false`.
-1. Deploy your app on [Heroku]
+1. Deploy your app on Heroku

 ## Features
 - Hot Code Reload for backend and frontend
 Hot Code Reload for backend is done using [Webpack].
-When [Webpack] prepares hot patches on the filesystem, SIGUSR2 signal is sent to Node.js app and embedded Webpack Hot Module Runtime reacts to this signal and applies patches to running modules from filesystem.
+When Webpack prepares hot patches on the filesystem, SIGUSR2 signal is sent to Node.js app and embedded Webpack Hot Module Runtime reacts to this signal and applies patches to running modules from filesystem.
 Hot code reload for frontend is using Webpack Dev Server and [React Hot Loader 3] to apply patches to frontend code.
 Hot patches for React components are applied on the